National Air and Space Museum: Enola Gay

-Other
+Other incidents

 On October 8, 2011, the museum was temporarily closed after demonstrators associated with the Occupy D.C. demonstration attempted to enter the museum.
 Some protesters were pepper sprayed by museum security after a guard was pinned against a wall.
 One woman was arrested.

-On December 5, 2013, Smithsonian food workers protested about a living wage.
+On December 5, 2013, food workers at the museum's McDonald's location protested for a living wage.
 A journalist was detained for illicit filming.

 Directors

 Carl W. Mitman was the first head of the museum, under the title of Assistant to the Secretary for the National Air Museum, heading the museum from 1946 until his retirement from the Smithsonian in 1952.